abinit/abinit/doc/tutorial/eph4mob.md

 fine:                  48          48          48
 ```

-The mobility obtained, at 300 K, is 157.59 cm$^2$/V/s.
+The mobility obtained at 300 K is 157.59 cm$^2$/V/s.
 Using a 48×48×48 $\qq$-mesh for the matrix elements as well would give 96.38.
-The result is indeed improved, since using a 24×24×24 mesh for everything gives 364.31.
+The result is indeed improved, since using a 24×24×24 mesh both for electrons and phonons gives 364.31.
 You can also use a finer mesh, but always a multiple of the initial coarse mesh
 (in this case, 72×72×72, 96×96×96, etc).
 However, we found that there is very little use to go beyond a mesh three times as dense as the coarse one.